mhantsch/maxtend/zmk/README-ZMK.md

 The modules are ZMK Studio enabled, so the configuration can be further adapted using [ZMK Studio](https://zmk.studio/).

 *Note:* ZMK Studio is still under construction - [Status and list of available features](https://zmk.dev/docs/features/studio).

+Another way of editing keymaps is [ZMK keymap editor](https://nickcoutsos.github.io/keymap-editor/), which edits keymaps directly in your Github repository.
+After editing, build and flash to install on the keyboard.
+It handles many more options than ZMK Studio, e.g. combos, macros, changes to behaviours...